GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 //
 // - RootName.Core.States is required for inheriting from the IState interface.
 //   This allows us to generically type our different States, enforcing type-safety
-//   and allowing us to define State definitions with FiniteStates without enums. using System; using RootName.Core.States;
+//   and allowing us to define State definitions with FiniteStates.
+//
+// In short, we are creatine class-based states, rather than using enums. using System; using RootName.Core.States;